Quantification of uncertainty from high-dimensional scattered data via polynomial approximation: Numerical experiments

 These asymptotic behaviors are consistent with the numerical experiments as can be appreciated from Fig.~\ref{Num_cost}.
 The coefficients are here updated whenever a new mode from the selected set is considered, hence $\mathscr{J}_\mathrm{coef} \propto \mathcal{O}\left(\Nq^3 / \No\right)$.
 It is seen that the subset selection step scales less favorably than the coefficients evaluation step with the dimensionality of the random variable.
-This stresses the benefit of a carefully chosen {\apriori} approximation basis to reduce as much as possible the cardinality $\cardPprior$ of the potential dictionary the final set is determined from by the subset selection step.
+This stresses the benefit of a carefully chosen {\apriori} approximation basis to reduce as much as possible the cardinality $\cardPprior$.